Key Takeaways:

 A Brief History Of Aircraft Hangar Design

-The history of aircraft hangars is as fascinating as aviation, taking its roots from surprising sources.
+The history of aviation hangars is as fascinating as aviation, taking its roots from surprising sources.
 The first steel aircraft hangar design from the 1920s wasn't an elaborate architectural plan but based on a simple cattle pen design.

 However, the idea of a building specifically designed to accommodate aircraft existed even before that design.
 The Wright brothers, pioneers of aviation, used a simple, hangar-style wooden shed to shelter their groundbreaking aircraft "Kitty Hawk" on Kill Devil Hills as early as 1902-1903.